 Sleeping bags and tents are popping up near the big box stores, but don’t worry, it’s just America’s intense need to bargain hunt once again.
-Black Friday is coming, and if you want to survive this weekend with a few deals under your belt, you’ll need all the help you can get.
+Black Friday deals are coming, and if you want to survive this weekend with a few deals under your belt, you’ll need all the help you can get.
 We’ve got you covered once again with our list of must-have apps for the big shopping weekend, so you can get an upper hand on whatever deals you might be hunting for.

 This year, our apps guide covers a range of useful Black Friday apps, including some that help you keep track of ads, compare prices, clip coupons, and confront everything else in between you and that doorbuster.
 With even just a few of these apps, you’ll lead the Black Friday charge like a pro, even if you’re only running on an hour of sleep, a latte, and three cans of Mountain Dew.